NeoGranular/lanyon/_posts/2016-06-22-martial-god-chapter-01-07.md

 He Yiming clicked his tongue in astonishment: 'The water based techniques surprisingly have this kind of a healing effect, then what about the level of the wood based techniques which are renowned for the number one healing techniques under the heavens?
 I have to try for myself if I get the opportunity.'

 'The water based techniques surprisingly have this kind of a healing effect.
-Then what about the wood based techniques which are renowned for the number one healing techniques under the heavens?
+Then what about the wood based techniques which are renowned for being the number one healing techniques under the heavens?
 I have to try for myself if I get the opportunity.'

 By the time he returned back to the family manor, the sun was already inclined towards the west.
 After pondering for a bit, He Yiming decided to go to the back courtyard.
 After a few turns, he arrived in front of a huge courtyard which was completely made up of redwood.